OUTLINE OF 18TH CENTURY ASTRONOMY

 1760 - Lambert makes first photometry of planet albedo

-1761 - Lambert proposes Milky Way heaps of star clusters confined
+1761 - Lambert proposes Milky Way is heaps of star clusters

 1761 - Lomonosov discovers atmosphere of Venus during transit